shella-keilholz/Multimodal-connectome-analysis/README.md

     Modularityofmatrixfinetuned is used to calculate the modularity based on the FC matrix and can be used on single group level matrices,             individual time-averaged matrices, or windowed matrices.
 It uses the Brain Connectivity Toolbox from https://sites.google.com/site/bctnet and      calls on small scripts to remove NaNs in the matrices.
 NaNs show up in cortical areas that are not captured by WOI.

+    windowedfccomp calculcates the similarity of matrices across frequencies and windows.
+It calls a short script called comparefcmatrices.

+    mostvarconnect identifies the most variable connections for any given set of windowed fc matrices.